 Here at Lucie’s List, we take lunch breaks very seriously… which is why we’re ditching the brown paper bag and setting out to find the best containers and lunch essentials for our preschoolers and Kindergarteners to tote their sandwiches, snacks and beverages around.
-Below, you will find our top picks for preschool lunch boxes, lunch bags and sippy cups.
+Below, you will find our top picks for preschool lunch bags, lunch boxes & containers, and sippy cups/water bottles.

 Here are our favorite lunch bags for preschool and daycare!

 We love the LL Bean kids lunch box, and we’re not the only ones — it’s also a top pick at Wirecutter, Good Housekeeping, Babylist, and elsewhere.
-This lunch box is durable and affordable — it’s the standard high-quality product we all know and expect from LL Bean.
-The mesh pockets on the inside are nice for storing extra snacks or ice packs, and the interior is roomy enough to store all the food your hungry toddler will need for a full day’s adventures.
+This lunch box is durable and affordable — it’s the standard simple design, high-quality product we all know and expect from LL Bean.
+The interior mesh pockets are nice for storing extra snacks or ice packs, and the interior is roomy enough to store all the food your hungry toddler will need for a full day’s adventures.
 The zipper close is easy for little hands and holds everything in very effectively.

 The inside wipes clean easily (Bean recommends spot cleaning only), and you can add your kiddo’s monogram for an extra $8.